Over a year ago, life gave us a chance to make some major memories.

 All the National Parks have an entrance fee and the fee to enter Zion National Park is $35 per vehicle.

-If you are planning to visit more than two national parks, I highly suggest purchasing America the Beautiful annual pass.
+If you plan to visit more than two national parks, I highly suggest purchasing America the Beautiful annual pass.
 You can enter all the national Parks plus other federal sites with this pass.
-As of 2019, the Annual Pass costs $80 and is valid for 1 year from the date of purchase.
+As of 2024, the Annual Pass costs $80 and is valid for 1 year from the date of purchase.

 Zion National Park is located near Springdale, a town in the southwest of Utah.
 It is the most visited park in the state of Utah.
 The closest airport to Zion is the Las Vegas Airport after which it is just a 3-hour car ride.

 If you do decide to stay at Springdale, I highly suggest Cable Mountain Lodge which has amazing views of the Zion.
-The good thing about staying in Springdale is that everything is walking distance and you do not need a car for anything.
+The good thing about staying in Springdale is that everything is within walking distance and you do not need a car.

 If however, you are on a budget then look into nearby towns of Hurricane or Virgin.
 Hurricane Wingate at Zion is a really good and affordable option.